-Then at the top are the two towers which the architect Viollet-le-Duc linked together with the “Gallery of Bell Ringers” in the 19th century.
-This curtain-wall, covering the area between the two towers, is surmounted by a second gallery containing exquisite ornamental archways.
+Then at the top are the two towers that architect Viollet-le-Duc linked together with the “Gallery of Bell Ringers” in the 19th century.
+This curtain wall, covering the area between the two towers, is surmounted by a second gallery containing exquisite ornamental archways.

-The façade is vertically divided by four very strong buttresses which separate and securely frame the three portals.
+The façade is vertically divided by four very strong buttresses.
+They separate and securely frame the three portals.
 Their presence ensures the stability of both the façade and the two towers that it supports.

-Each of the three portals is surmounted by a triangular gable, with its centre decorated with clovers.
+A triangular gable surmounts each of the three portals, with its centre decorated with clovers.
 You can notice on the right like on the left two remarkable gargoyles positioned at the base of these gables.

 Portals of the Western Façade

-Like the one of the south transept, the portals of the western façade are lavishly decorated of sculptures, which display quite a theological program.
+Like the one of the south transept, the portals of the western façade are lavishly decorated of sculptures.
+They display quite a theological program.

-The tympanum above the great portal is decorated with a depiction of the Last Judgement, subdivided in three tiers:
+The tympanum features a depiction of the Last Judgement in three tiers:

 Hell and heaven are depicted in the lower arch-stones of the tympanum arches.

-On the piers of the splays are situated the large statues of the twelve apostles, surrounded by the four great prophets.
+On the piers of the splays are the large statues of the twelve apostles.
+The four great prophets surround them.

-The Saint Firmin Portal (left, north portal) and the Picardy Calendar
+The Saint Firmin Portal and the Picardy Calendar

-The north portal is dedicated to Saint Firmin who is shown on the trumeau.
+The north portal is dedicated to Saint Firmin.
+You’ll see him on the trumeau.
 The tympanum of the portal conveys the story of how his body was found.

 Also known as the Portal of the Mother of God, this portal is dedicated to the Virgin Mary.

-On the trumeau, the Virgin is depicted crushing Evil, which is personified by a mythic animal with a human face.
+On the trumeau is a depiction of the Virgin crushing Evil.
+The latter takes the shape of a mythic animal with a human face.
 The static stance of the Virgin is a trend on statues inspired by the Chartres model (from Chartres Cathedral).

 The base of the trumeau comprises of bas-relief carvings of the original sin.
-The association of this theme and the Virgin is particularly found on the trumeau of the Portal of the Virgin of Notre-Dame de Paris.
+The association of this theme and the Virgin is similar to that on the trumeau of the Virgin Portal in Notre-Dame de Paris.

-On the tympanum, the lower tier depicts a series of six characters from the Old Testament.
+- The lower tier depicts a series of six characters from the Old Testament,

 The statues that decorate the splays of side piers are particularly remarkable:

-• To the right, the statues grouped in pairs represent three important events in the life of Virgin Mary: the Annunciation, the Visitation and the Presentation of Jesus at the Temple.
+- To the right, the statues grouped in pairs represent three important events in the life of the Virgin Mary: the Annunciation, the Visitation and the Presentation of Jesus at the Temple.